84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 North Carolina Homeschooling

-Many North Carolina families choose homeschooling, the process of parents educating students at home.
+Many North Carolina families (6.8% of all K-12 students) choose homeschooling, the process of parents educating students at home.
 In North Carolina, notice of your intent to homeschool is required prior to starting.
 It is recommended that you formally withdraw from your public school so your student is not marked truant.
 In the case that you decide to return to public school, you should notify the NC Division of Non-Public Education and contact your local principal for the enrollment process.

 While the state doesn’t lay out specific subjects that homeschooling families must teach, it does require that homeschooling students take a standardized test annually.
 Unfortunately, children who are homeschooled may face roadblocks if they want to participate in public school sports or activities in North Carolina.
 But, you can always look for other sports leagues and co-ops!